Decimus Junius Brutus Albinus: Activity in Gallia Cisalpina

 The climate of reconciliation soon passed, and slowly the conspirators were starting to feel the strain of the assassination.
 Already in March 44 BC, Decimus Brutus found his (earlier) allocation of the province of Cisalpine Gaul opposed by Antony.
 Nevertheless, by the autumn, Decimus Brutus was campaigning against local tribes in the province assigned to him by Caesar as propraetor, with his own troops.
 He was ordered by the Senate to surrender his province to Antony but refused, an act of provocation to which Antony was only too happy to respond.
 Defeating Decimus Brutus was a way for Antony to regain his ascendancy and get control of the strategically important Italian Gaul; while conversely Cicero encouraged the former to destroy Antony and thereby restore the commonwealth.

 In 43 BC Decimus Brutus occupied Mutina, laying in provisions for a protracted siege.
 Antony obliged him, and blockaded Decimus Brutus' forces, intent on starving them out.

 Nevertheless, the consuls of the year, Aulus Hirtius and Gaius Pansa, marched northward to raise the siege.
 Guided by Cicero (whose Philippics date from this time), the Senate was inclined to view Mark Antony as an enemy.
 Caesar Octavian, the nineteen-year-old heir of Caesar, and already raised to the rank of propraetor, accompanied Gaius Pansa north.
 The first confrontation occurred on April 14 at the battle of Forum Gallorum, where Antony hoped to deal with his opponents piecemeal.
 Antony defeated the forces of Gaius Pansa and Octavian, which resulted in Pansa suffering mortal wounds; however, Antony was then defeated by a surprise attack from Hirtius.
 A second battle on 21 April at Mutina resulted in a further defeat for Antony and Hirtius' death.
 Antony withdrew, unwilling to become the subject of a double circumvallation as Vercingetorix had done to Caesar at Alesia.

 With the siege raised, Decimus Brutus cautiously thanked Octavian, now commander of the legions that had rescued him, from the other side of the river.
 Octavian coldly indicated he had come to oppose Antony, not aid Caesar's murderers.
 Decimus Brutus was given the command to wage war against Antony, but many of his soldiers deserted to Octavian.

 Flight and death

 With Cicero's support, however, Decimus Brutus crossed the Alps to join Plancus in the war against Antony; but when Plancus switched sides his position became untenable and he was forced to flee.
-He attempted to reach Macedonia, where Marcus Junius Brutus and Cassius had stationed themselves, but was executed en route in mid-September by a Gallic chief loyal to Mark Antony.
+He attempted to reach Macedonia, where Marcus Junius Brutus and Cassius had stationed themselves, but was executed en route in mid-September by Camelus, a Gallic chief loyal to Mark Antony.

 Several letters written by Decimus Brutus during the last two years of his life are preserved among Cicero's collected correspondence.